Dimension of invariant measures for affine iterated function systems

 We end the section by the following.

 \begin{lem} Let $\epsilon>0$ and define $Q_{n,\epsilon}$ as in \eqref{e-qn} for $n\in \N$.
 Then for $m$-a.e.~$x\in \Sigma'$,

 and

-\end{lem} \begin{proof} The equalities follow from the Borel density lemma and the facts that the sequence $(Q_{n,\epsilon})$ of sets is monotone increasing as $n$ increases, and $\bigcup_n Q_{n,\epsilon}$ is of full $m$-measure by Proposition \ref{pro-3.1}(iii). \end{proof}
+\end{lem} \begin{proof} The equalities follow from the Lebesgue density lemma for Polish ultrametric spaces (see, e.g.~ \cite[Proposition 2.10]{Miller2008}) and the facts that the sequence $(Q_{n,\epsilon})$ of sets is monotone increasing as $n$ increases, and $\bigcup_n Q_{n,\epsilon}$ is of full $m$-measure by Proposition \ref{pro-3.1}(iii). \end{proof}